MystenLabs/seal/docs/ExamplePatterns.md

 [Move source](https://github.com/MystenLabs/seal/blob/main/move/patterns/sources/voting.move)

-Use this pattern to run a vote where ballots stay encrypted until the process completes.
-You define eligible voters; each submits an encrypted choice, and once all votes are in, the system releases the decryption needed to produce a verifiable on-chain tally.
+Use this pattern to run a vote where ballots stay encrypted until completion.
+You define eligible voters; each submits an encrypted choice.
+When all votes are in, anyone can fetch the required threshold keys from Seal and use the [on-chain decryption](https://seal-docs.wal.app/UsingSeal/#on-chain-decryption) to produce a verifiable tally.
 Invalid or tampered ballots are ignored.
-It can be useful for governance, sealed-bid auctions, or time-locked voting.
+Useful for governance, sealed-bid auctions, or time-locked voting.